Item #262 Poorly Printed. Adrian ROBERTSHAW.

 Poorly Printed

 s.l.
-[Vancouver Island, B.C.]: Adrian Robertshaw [Introvert Press], 2019 [given in Roman numerals].
+[Vancouver Island, B.C.]: Adrian Robertshaw [Introvert Press], 2019 [in Roman numerals].
 Octavo, 24.7 x 16 cm.
-Pasted into a white paper wrapper; a line of assorted sorts, along with Robertshaw’s name, have been blocked in blind to both covers; the title appears on the same line, centred on the upper cover, and printed in black.
-Top and bottom edges cut, fore-edges roughly trimmed.
+Pasted into a white paper wrapper.
+A line of assorted sorts and Robertshaw’s name are printed in blind to both covers.
+The title was overprinted, on the same line, in black to the centre of the upper over.
+Top and bottom edges trimmed, fore-edges untrimmed.
 Unpaginated [pp. 28, including self-ends].
 Poorly Printed, else a fine copy.
-The text was set in Caslon and printed using both a Chandler & Price and a Vandercook Universal II.
+The text was set in Caslon and printed on an unidentified paper using both a Chandler & Price and a Vandercook Universal II.
+Most rectos are poorly printed with a repeating text in Caslon roman.
+But each time, the poverty of printing varies slightly.
+Below the text are annotations, in italic, on the particular character of the printing’s poverty; they state explicitly where the printer has gone wrong and how the work may be improved.
+The versos are printed with notes on how the printer has variously failed to achieve the desired impression.
+The book culminates on the third to last recto, where the desired printing is finally achieved.
 One of 50 copies, this being number 22.
-Most rectos are poorly printed with repeating text in Caslon; but each time the poverty of printing is slightly different.
-Below the repeated text are italic annotations on the particular character of the printing’s poverty, making explicit where the printer has gone wrong and how the work may be improved.
-The versos are also printed with notes on the various failures to achieve the desired impression.
-The book culminates on third to last recto, where the desired printing is finally achieved.
-A fun and edifying text.
+A fun and edifying book.
 Item #262

 See all items in Canadian Private Press